unabridged/motion/README.md

 * Plays nicely with the monolith you have.
 * Leans on Stimulus, ActionCable, and ViewComponent for the heavy lifting.
-* Real-time updates to your pages with no JavaScript required.
+* Real-time frontend updates in response to frontend user interaction AND to server-side updates.
+* No JavaScript required!

 ## Installation